Alfred von Schlieffen: Military service

 On the recommendation of his commanders, Schlieffen was admitted to the General War School in 1858 at the age of 25, much earlier than others.
 He graduated in 1861 with high honours, which guaranteed him a role as a General Staff officer.
 In 1862, he was assigned to the Topographic Bureau of the General Staff, providing him with geographical knowledge and a respect for the tactical and strategic value of terrain and weather that would serve him well throughout his career, particularly in the war games he conducted and in the devising of various war plans including the famous Schlieffen Plan.
 In 1865 he was transferred to the German General Staff proper, though his role was initially a minor one.
 He first saw active war service as a staff officer with the Prussian Cavalry Corps at the Battle of Königgrätz of 1866, during the Austro-Prussian War.
-The tactical "battle of encirclement" conducted there was from that point forward a constant feature of his tactical doctrine, even as his strategic doctrine consistently favoured the counter-offensive due to both his understanding of terrain and his respect for von Clausewitz's assessment of the constantly-diminishing strength of the offensive.
+The tactical "battle of encirclement" conducted there was from that point forward a constant feature of his tactical doctrine, even as his strategic doctrine consistently favoured the counter-offensive due to both his understanding of the terrain and his respect for von Clausewitz's assessment of the constantly-diminishing strength of the offensive.

-During the Franco-Prussian War, he commanded a small force in the Loire Valley in what was one of the most difficult campaigns fought by the Prussian Army.
-In France, Frederick I, Grand Duke of Baden, promoted him to Major and head of the military-history division.
+During the Franco-Prussian War, he commanded a small force in the Loire Valley, in what was one of the most difficult campaigns fought by the Prussian Army in France.
+Frederick I, Grand Duke of Baden, promoted him to Major and head of the military history division.
 After years working alongside Helmuth von Moltke and Alfred von Waldersee, on 4 December 1886 he was promoted to Major General, and shortly afterwards, with the retirement of Moltke, became Waldersee's Deputy Chief of Staff.
 Not long after this he became Quartermeistergeneral, then Lieutenant General on 4 December 1888, and eventually General of the Cavalry on 27 January 1893.